klask-io/klask-io/README.md

 ## Building for production

-To optimize the research client for production, run:
+To optimize the klask.io client for production, run:

     ./mvnw -Pprod clean package